BullsEye0/ghost_eye/README.md

-You have to install Nmap and EtherApe too:
+You have to install HTTPie, Nmap and EtherApe too:

-* On Arch Linux and its distros: sudo pacman -S nmap etherape
+* On Arch Linux and its distros: sudo pacman -S nmap etherape httpie

-* On Debian and its distros: sudo apt install nmap etherape
+* On Debian and its distros: sudo apt install nmap etherape httpie

 After installing Etherape sometimes a GNOME error can occur, for which you install: (This will solve the common error)
 * apt install libgnomeui-0: amd64